-In some browsers such as IE, and according to your corporate browser configuration settings and policies, you may need further configuration to ensure that credentials are automatically taken or input them for a first time.
+In some browsers such as IE, and according to your corporate browser configuration settings and policies, you may need further configuration to make sure that credentials are automatically taken or input them for a first time.

-For any type of authentication, you will need to ensure that users are created at Bizagi Work portal.
+For any type of authentication, you will need to make sure that users are created at Bizagi Work portal.

-Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your LDAP Server into Bizagi.
+Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your Identity provider into Bizagi.

-For more information about this option, refer to Importing LDAP Users.
+For more information about this option, refer to Synchronizing users.

 Bizagi's Engine, like any other modern web application, bases its architecture on thin clients that consume web services (REST) from the business logic layer.

 Bizagi is fully committed with the security, and decides to take complete control of the way in which these services are secured.
 Through filters at the request level, and with validations in every single service, the authentication and authorization modules of the Product guarantee that the different operations can only be executed by authorized users.

 The static resources (html, js, css, images) that make up the login page must be exposed publicly and without restriction, only in those environments and configurations where it is necessary to display it: in the mobile application and in the web application when it is exposed to the Internet.